 IFAK stands for Individual First Aid Kit or Improved First Aid Kit.

 The below-recommended contents are based on years of real-world experience, actually seeing what does and doesn’t work.
 These items will fit in a small IFAK and will provide necessary life-saving options.
 I will expand on this and say that none of the below medical equipment will do you any good if you don’t know how to use them.
 I’d argue that knowing how to use these items is more important than actually having the items themselves.
 While I could go into all the recommended courses available, I will save that for a later post.

-Circulation- At this stage of the algorithm we go back to general bleeding and lacerations to keep lots of cuts from leaking precious blood out of the body.
+At this stage of the algorithm, we go back to general bleeding and lacerations to keep lots of cuts from leaking precious blood out of the body.

 With the above algorithm in mind lets look at what items are going to treat those issues.
 Keep in mind this doesn’t address things like spinal cord injuries, burns, smoke inhalation or other possible non-visible injuries that you as a civilian might encounter.
 However, those are injuries that you as an everyday civilian wouldn’t be able to treat with anything out of your IFAK anyways.
 So these items cover things that you can personally manage and potentially use to save someone’s life.

-Control Wrap– Like compact gauze, control wrap/Ace wrap have a ton of different applications.
+Like compact gauze, control wrap/Ace wrap has a ton of different applications.
 One of these is helping provide the necessary pressure for bleeds.
 I prefer control wrap over ACE wrap because it’s a unique design that allows the user to get the wrap extremely tight.

 Athletic Tape or Trauma Tape is essential for your IFAK since it too has a lot of multiple uses.
 I prefer Trauma Tape because it allows the user to record the patient’s vital signs without having to carry additional paper or cards.
 The tape can also be written on with almost any kind of pen.